Apocalypse Now Cast Then and Now (1979 vs 2026)

 In 1979, Frederic Forrest was 43 years old when he embodied the character of Jay 'Chef' Hicks in "Apocalypse Now."
 Forrest's performance as the troubled and resilient saucier from New Orleans was a standout, capturing the emotional turmoil and struggle for survival in the midst of the war's chaos.

-At the age of 88, Frederic Forrest remains a respected actor known for his powerful performances.
+Frederic Forrest was a respected actor known for his powerful performances.
 After his memorable turn in "Apocalypse Now," he continued to take on challenging roles in films like "The Rose" and the acclaimed miniseries "Lonesome Dove."
 Forrest's ability to bring depth and authenticity to his characters has cemented his legacy as a talented and versatile actor.

 Sam Bottoms as Lance B. Johnson